 What Signs of Female Dachshund is in Heat

-The female Dachshund will show different signs of being in heat than the male dog will show.
+The female Dachshund will show different behavioral signs of being in heat than the male dog will show.
 Your dogs behavior depends on your dog and its personality.
 Most female Dachshund’s will go into heat two times a year and they will have around 5 or 7 months in between before they go into heat again.

 Your dog’s period will vary depending on each dog.